 This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 38, number 06 (2015).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For further information on the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/

 Pope Francis seems to be an easy character to come to terms with.
 Frugal, transparent, and down to earth, he is one of the most popular public figures around the globe.
 What about the theological vision that permeates his papacy?
 In order to have a glimpse of Francis’s spiritual horizon, one needs to take his Jesuit identity into account.
 Despite the kind manners of the man, a certain anti-Protestant attitude lingers in the pope’s mind and heart.
 Although he does not seem to be pushing a Roman Catholic outlook as dogmatic as his predecessor’s, he nonetheless has his own “dogmatic certainties,” and they are not what one may expect them to be.
 Furthermore, his insistence on “mission” needs to be grasped within the whole of his theological framework.
 The use of the same word by other Christians does not necessarily imply the same meaning.
 Mission is the outworking of Francis’s program and fits his own personal interpretation of the papacy.
 This theological portrait of the pope will indicate the particular blend of catholicity he is embodying and advocating.
 Since catholicity is what Roman Catholicism stems from, Francis’s version of catholicity is perhaps the most significant mark of his papacy.